-Big companies merge all the time in all countries.
+Big companies who are competitors merge all the time in all countries.
 In almost all cases, this is bad for the country.
 Here's how to see this.

 The most common argument used by companies to get approval from the Government (FTC, FDA, etc.) is that a larger company will be better scale, and economies of scale will lead to lower costs, which they will pass along to the customer in the form of lower prices.